GOALS

 Business Concept

-An executive summary or statement of concept of the PLAN
+An executive summary of the plan or statement of concept

 Position and Market Analysis